Dermatologist Dr. Gemma Márquez

 6 tips to take care of your skin when exposed to the sun

-- Avoid sun exposure in the central hours of the day Between 12 in the morning and 4 in the afternoon, the sun's rays are strongest and most damaging.
+- Avoid sun exposure during central hours of the day Between 12 in the morning and four in the afternoon, the sun's rays are stronger and more damaging.

-- outdoor care .
-Solar radiation is reflected by 80% in snow, 25% in sand and 10% in water or grass.
+- Outdoor attention.
+Solar radiation is reflected 80% in snow, 25% in sand and 10% in water or grass.
 That is, they increase the effects of solar radiation on your skin.
 You should also keep in mind that with height (as in the mountains) radiation increases.

-- Protect children from the sun .
-I do not recommend exposing children under three years of age to direct sunlight and, in the hours of least solar incidence, protect them with a high factor and frequently renew their application.
-Their skin is still very delicate and sun damage could remain for the rest of their lives.
+- Protect children from the sun.
+I do not recommend exposing children under three years of age to direct sun and, in the hours of lower sun incidence, protect them with a high factor and frequently renew its application.
+Their skin is still very delicate and the damage caused by the sun could remain for the rest of their lives.